-Our Disability Advisory Committee members use their disability expertise to inform and advise the Commission’s work to protect and promote rights and equality for disabled people.
+The Disability Advisory Committee provides advice and guidance to inform our work protecting and promoting rights and equality for disabled people.

 Rachel has a background in clinical psychology and worked in mental health services for 30 years in a range of senior positions.
 She is now a freelance consultant and a member of the Implementing Recovery through Organisational Change project team.

 She is also a long-term user of mental health services and has had a number of national advisory roles.
 She was Chair of Equality 2025 and a member of Mind's commission of inquiry into acute and crisis care.
 In 2009, Rachel led an independent review into how government might better support people with mental health problems to gain work and prosper in employment.

 She has written and spoken widely about recovery and social inclusion for people with mental health conditions and has pioneered the UK development of programmes to help people with mental health difficulties to access employment and education based on the individual placement with support approach.